suriyaflow/suriyaflow.github.io/_pages/about.md

 <img src="./images/evaporation_driven_buckling_sch.png" alt="Alt Text" align="right" width="300">
 <!--[Schematic of PhD thesis](/images/evaporation_driven_buckling_sch.png){: .align-right width = "300px"} -->

-🔬 I am interested in instabilites, self-assembly and pattern formation driven by physicochemical hydrodynamics.
+<div style="text-align: justify;"> 🔬 I am interested in instabilites, self-assembly and pattern formation driven by physicochemical hydrodynamics.
 In my Ph.D. thesis I focus on evaporation of particle-laden drops and the buckling of such drops.
 I am supervised by [Dr. Lorenzo Botto](https://www.tudelft.nl/staff/l.botto/?cHash=7ba1f9f844091f98d5670993cb9cc996) in the [Complex Fluids Processing Group](https://www.tudelft.nl/me/over/afdelingen/process-energy/research/complex-fluid-processing) at TU Delft.
 I try to work on projects that have an impact on climate change.
 I am also passionate about open science & hardware.
-Here are some [open source projects](https://suriyaflow.github.io/suriyaprakash.github.io/opensource/) that I have developed.
+Here are some [open source projects](https://suriyaflow.github.io/suriyaprakash.github.io/opensource/) that I have developed. </div>

 <!-- this is comment and should not appear